admindojo/CTFd/CTFd/plugins/admindojo-about/instructions/storage-raid-create-lvl1-ub18.md

     As long as the sysadmin is aware of the [known issues](https://wiki.debian.org/Btrfs#Warnings), the functional features outweigh the disadvantages of older filesystems like ext4.

     Using Brtfs with RAID is an example of these known issues and shows why it's important to check the [Btrfs Statuspage](https://btrfs.wiki.kernel.org/index.php/Status).
 Even though Btfs is capable of setting up a RAID itself - the implementation is not fully developed.
     By checking the [Statuspage](https://btrfs.wiki.kernel.org/index.php/Status), you'll find RAID0, RAID1 and RAID10 marked as stable and RAID56 as unstable.
-Futher reading of the page also reveals "reading from mirrors in parallel can be optimized further".
+Futher reading reveals the sidenote "reading from mirrors in parallel can be optimized further".

     One strategy to use Btrfs but avoid any issues of its RAID-feature is to not use the build-in RAID capability and relay on stable implementations like mdadm.
     This strategy is also used in this training.